 1994 University of Leeds, Bretton Hall College, BA Hons Fine Art

 I am a traditional sculptor working producing musuem replicas, fake food and contemporary art.
-My techniques including taxidermy, casting, carving, modelling, embroidery as well as drawing, print, collage, photography, film and installation.
+My skills including taxidermy, casting, carving, modelling, embroidery as well as drawing, print, collage, photography, film and installation.

-My art practice during the last few years has articulated my concerns with food consumptions by subverting food presentation; here I highlight the uneasy feelings at deriving aesthetic pleasure from others’ extinction, the plunder of other cultures/species; where unbelievable reality abruptly forces one to reassess what is true.
+My contemporary art practice during the last few years has articulated my concerns with food consumptions and gluttony by subverting food presentation; here I highlight the uneasy feelings at deriving aesthetic pleasure from others’ extinction, the plunder of other cultures/species; where unbelievable reality abruptly forces one to reassess what is true.

 When food is generally considered a comfort, these pieces seek to draw the viewer in and elicit discomfort.
 Questioning extinction, climate change, gluttony, animal agriculture, obesity, starvation, mass production, fast food, GM food, processed food and fashions in molecular gastronomy.